Anastasia Shevchenko: Criminal case

 On 18 February 2021 Shevchenko was found guilty and received a suspended sentence of 4 years of imprisonment(later it was reduced to 3 years).

 Emigration

-In August 2022 Shevchenko informed that she had left Russia and moved to Vilnus.
+In August 2022 Shevchenko informed that she had left Russia and moved to Vilnius.
 After that she was declared a fugitive for "evading the punishment".

+Since settling in Vilnius, she has continued her work as a human rights advocate and public speaker.
+In 2023 she participated in the Geneva Summit for Human Rights and Democracy, and in 2024 she was a featured speaker at the Oslo Freedom Forum, where she condemned political repression in Russia and the invasion of Ukraine.

+Shevchenko continues to advocate for Russian civil society from exile, emphasizing the need for Russians to take responsibility for ending state violence and the war against Ukraine.
+In 2025 she appeared at the ArtsLink Assembly “Beyond Greener Grass” in Lviv, contributing to dialogues on cultural resilience and solidarity among displaced artists and activists from Ukraine and Eastern Europe.

 Rallies in support of Shevchenko

 On 1 February 2019, protests began in support of Anastasia Shevchenko.
 The first demonstration took place in Rostov-on-Don.
 On 10 February a series of rallies in support of Shevchenko took place under the banner "Mothers' Fury" in Moscow, St. Petersburg, Yekaterinburg, Kazan, Yaroslavl, Ivanovo and Tambov and protestors in Moscow and St Petersburg were arrested.
 On 24 February, during a march in Moscow in memory of Boris Nemtsov a separate column developed that demanded an end to the criminal prosecution of civil and political activists, including Anastasia Shevchenko.

 On 31 March 2019, the Open Russia Conference put out a statement demanding an end to the criminal prosecution of Anastasia Shevchenko.
 On the same day, the Movement announced its liquidation to protect its activists from criminal prosecution.